nerbyk/activefunction/README.md

 # ActiveFunction

-rails/action_controller like gem which provides lightweight callbacks, strong parameters & rendering features.
-It's designed to be used with AWS Lambda functions, but can be also used with any Ruby application.
+Collection of gems designed to be used with FaaS (Function as a Service) computing instances.
+Inspired by aws-sdk v3 gem structure & rails/activesupport.

-Implemented with some of ruby 3.x features, but also supports ruby 2.6.x thanks to [RubyNext](https://github.com/ruby-next/ruby-next) transpiler.
-Type safety achieved by RBS and [Steep](https://github.com/soutaro/steep).
+Implemented with most of ruby 3.2+ features, but also supports ruby >= 2.6 thanks to [RubyNext](https://github.com/ruby-next/ruby-next) transpiler.

+Type safety achieved by RBS and [Steep](https://github.com/soutaro/steep) (Disabled due to number of Ruby::UnsupportedSyntax errors)

+# Gems

+- [activefunction](/) - Main gem, provides rails/action-controller like API
+- [activefunction-core](/gems/activefunction-core/README.md) - Provides RubyNext integration and Plugins module
+- activefunction-orm - WIP

 ## A Short Example